Raedin24/School/L400/DCIT 423/Module 7 -  DHCPv4.md

 - DHCPv4 is enabled by default.
 Use `no service dhcp` to deactivate

 ## 7.2.8 DHCPv4 Relay
-- In situations where the DHCP server is located on another network, the router cannot forward broadcasts from the clients to the server.
-The router has to be configured to relay DHCPv4 messages to the server
+- In situations where the DHCP server is located on another network, the router cannot forward broadcasts from the clients to the server. **R1** has to be configured to relay DHCPv4 messages to the server
 1. **ipconfig /release** - Admin releases all current IPv4 addressing information (**ifconfig** for other systems)
 2. **ipconfig /renew** - Admin attempts renews IPv4 addressing info.
 The PC broadcasts and DHCPDISCOVER message.
-Request is not successful
+Request is not successful because router does not forward broadcasts.
+3. **ip helper-address** *address* - **R1** has to be configured with this command and the address of the server to relay DHCPv4 broadcasts to the server.
+4. **show ip interface** - **R1** accepts broadcast request and forwards them as a unicast to the DHCP server address.
+Admin can use the `show ip interface` command to verify the configuration
+5. **ipconfig /all** - Admin can verify that PCs are able to receive IP addres